-On each distribution date (a) on and after the 10% Pool Balance Distribution Date or (b) if a TERI Turbo Trigger has occurred, all Available Funds remaining in the collection account after clause (9) under "Distributions and Payments-Distributions from the Collection Account" will be distributed as principal payments on the securities.
+Turbo of Principal.
+On each distribution date on which a Turbo Trigger is in effect, all available funds remaining in the collection account after clause (9) below under "Distributions and Payments-Distributions from the Collection Account" will be distributed as principal in addition to principal distribution amounts due under clause (8) below under "Distributions and Payments-Distributions from the Collection Account."